temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule list: List all Schedules

-The `temporal schedule list` command lists all Schedules in a namespace.
+The `temporal schedule list` command lists all Schedules in a namespace

 #### Options

-* `--long`, `-l` (bool) - Emit detailed information.
+* `--long`, `-l` (bool) - Emit detailed information
-* `--really-long` (bool) - Emit even more detailed information that's not usable in table form.
+* `--really-long` (bool) - Emit even more detailed information that's not usable in table form

 ### temporal schedule toggle: Pause or unpause a Schedule

-The `temporal schedule toggle` command can pause and unpause a Schedule.
+The `temporal schedule toggle` command can pause and unpause a Schedule

 Toggling a Schedule takes a reason.
-The reason will be set as the `notes` field of the Schedule, to help with operations communication.
+The reason will be set as the `notes` field of the Schedule, to help with operations communication

 Examples: